israelpereira55/VRPTW/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First, you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
+First, you need a VRPTW problem instance, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
-We have the "instances" folder Solomon VRPTW instances with 25 clients but You can get instances with more clients!
+We have the "instances" folder Solomon VRPTW instances with 25 clients that can be used as an example, but You can get instances with any amount of clients.

-You can also make your instance, but it needs to follow Solomon standards.
+You can also make your instance, but it needs to follow Solomon's standards.

 * [VRP-REP](http://www.vrp-rep.org/variants/item/vrptw.html)
 * [NEO LCC](https://neo.lcc.uma.es/vrp/vrp-instances/)